wyuenho/emacs-python-isort/README.md

 ## Motivation

-There are 2 packages that integrates `isort` with Emacs - [py-isort](https://github.com/paetzke/py-isort.el) and [isortify](https://github.com/pythonic-emacs/isortify).
+There are 2 other packages that integrate `isort` with Emacs - [py-isort](https://github.com/paetzke/py-isort.el) and [isortify](https://github.com/pythonic-emacs/isortify).
 Both of which have not been maintained for years and violate Emacs convention.